Slobodan Praljak: Reaction

-The Bosniak member of the Presidency of Bosnia and Herzegovina, Bakir Izetbegović, said that Praljak was led to suicide by the joint criminal enterprise, while Croat Chairman Dragan Čović stated that Praljak had sacrificed his life to prove his innocence.
-Serbian President Aleksandar Vučić said he would not mock Praljak's suicide but has criticized the reaction of Croatian officials, stating that it would have been unacceptable for him to praise a convicted war criminal as a hero or to denounce an ICTY verdict.
+The Bosniak member of the Presidency of Bosnia and Herzegovina, Bakir Izetbegović, said that Praljak was led to suicide by the joint criminal enterprise, while the Croat member and Chairman Dragan Čović stated that Praljak had sacrificed his life to prove his innocence.
+Serbian president Aleksandar Vučić said he would not mock Praljak's suicide but has criticized the reaction of Croatian officials, stating that it would have been unacceptable for him to praise a convicted war criminal as a hero or to denounce an ICTY verdict.
 The Serbian politician Vojislav Šešelj commented that, although he was an enemy, it was a "heroic move worthy of respect" and there should have been more such strong blows to the tribunal.

-Almost a thousand Bosnian Croats gathered in the Mostar and Čapljina squares to light candles to pay respect to Praljak.
-On December 11, 2017, a commemoration for Slobodan Praljak was held in Zagreb.
+Almost a thousand Herzegovinian Croats gathered in the Mostar and Čapljina squares to light candles to pay respect to Praljak.
+On 11 December 2017, a commemoration for Slobodan Praljak was held in Zagreb.
 The event was attended by two thousand people, including Government ministers Damir Krstičević and Tomo Medved (as private citizens), a number of MPs, mostly from the Croatian Democratic Union party, and some retired army officers that participated in the 1990s war.
 In the evening, a religious ceremony was also held at a Catholic church.
 During the same day, members of the Youth Initiative for Human Rights made a commemoration for the victims of Croatian forces urging condemnation of that period policies.

-President Grabar-Kitarović has been pressured to take away wartime decorations from Praljak and other convicted officials, but she refused to do so stating that they received it for defence against Serbian aggression, adding that "such practice has not been implemented so far, except in the case of verdicts made by the Croatian courts".
+President Grabar-Kitarović has been pressured to take away wartime decorations from Praljak and other convicted officials, but she refused to do so stating that they received it for "defence against Serbian aggression", adding that "such practice has not been implemented so far, except in the case of verdicts made by the Croatian courts".

 Investigation

-A preliminary autopsy determined that Praljak had poisoned himself with potassium cyanide, which caused his heart to fail.
-How the poison was obtained and brought into the courtroom is to be the subject of an official investigation.
-Praljak's lawyer Nika Pinter suggested that he may have committed suicide because he could not accept being convicted as a war criminal and that the act had been long-planned.
+A preliminary autopsy determined that Praljak was poisoned by potassium cyanide, which caused heart failure.
+How the poison was obtained and brought into the courtroom was to be the subject of an official investigation.
+Praljak's lawyer Nika Pinter suggested that he may have committed suicide because he could not accept being convicted as a war criminal and that the act had long been planned.

 The cyanide that Praljak took was not listed as a prohibited substance under Dutch law.
+In November 2018 Dutch authorities revealed that their investigation failed to establish how the cyanide was smuggled inside.
 "With regards to the investigation concerning assistance in the commission of suicide, the Dutch authorities conducted a thorough investigation of how Praljak could get hold of the cyanide.
 Witnesses were interviewed, video materials watched, rooms in which Praljak stayed were checked and numerous materials inspected.
-However, no information was found concerning the question on how Praljak came into possession of that substance," the prosecutors’ report said.
+However, no information was found concerning the question on how Praljak came into possession of that substance", the prosecutors' report said.
 The report added that video surveillance recordings did not show if Praljak carried the vial of poison with him or if it was handed to him.